promotes

 Will designed a program that offered teens an opportunity to work at his store and renovate the greenhouses to grow food for their community.
 What started as a simple partnership to change the landscape of the north side of Milwaukee has blossomed into a national and global commitment to sustainable food systems.

-Since its inception, Growing Power has served as a ”living museum” or “idea factory” for the young, the elderly, farmers, producers, and other professionals ranging from USDA personnel to urban planners.
+Since its inception, Growing Power has served as a living museum or idea factory for the young, the elderly, farmers, producers, and other professionals ranging from USDA personnel to urban planners.
 Training areas include the following: acid-digestion, anaerobic digestion for food waste, bio-phyto remediation and soil health, aquaculture closed-loop systems, vermiculture, small and large scale composting, urban agriculture, permaculture, food distribution, marketing, value-added product development, youth education, community engagement, participatory leadership development, and project planning.

 GROWING POWER